-2022-23 Student Support Services Staff
+2023-24 Student Support Services Staff

 This table displays the number of FTE support staff assigned to this school.
 One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
+The "Other" category is for all other student support services staff positions not listed.

 Title Number of FTE Assigned to School

 Counselor (Academic, Social/Behavioral or Career Development)

 Library Media Teacher (Librarian)

 Library Media Services Staff (Paraprofessional)

 Psychologist 1

 Social Worker

 Nurse

-Speech/Language/Hearing Specialist 1
+Speech/Language/Hearing Specialist 0.5

 Resource Specialist (non-teaching)

-Other 4.1
+Other 4.3

-Fiscal Year 2021-22 Expenditures Per Pupil and School Site Teacher Salaries
+Fiscal Year 2022-23 Expenditures Per Pupil and School Site Teacher Salaries

-This table displays the 2021-22 expenditures per pupil and average teacher salary for this school.
+This table displays the 2022-23 expenditures per pupil and average teacher salary for this school.
 Cells with N/A values do not require data.

-Level Total Expenditures Per Pupil Expenditures Per Pupil (Restricted) Expenditures Per Pupil (Unrestricted) Average Teacher Salary School Site \$8,310 224 \$8,086 \$104,401 District N/A N/A \$7,242 \$86,202 Percent Difference - School Site and District N/A N/A 11.0 19.1 State N/A N/A \$7,607 \$87,362 Percent Difference - School Site and State N/A N/A 6.1 17.8
+Level Total Expenditures Per Pupil Expenditures Per Pupil (Restricted) Expenditures Per Pupil (Unrestricted) Average Teacher Salary School Site \$8,310 224 \$8,086 \$104,401 District N/A N/A \$7,242 \$95,359 Percent Difference - School Site and District N/A N/A 11.0 9.1 State N/A N/A \$10,771 \$94,694 Percent Difference - School Site and State N/A N/A -28.5 9.8

-Fiscal Year 2022-23 Types of Services Funded
+Fiscal Year 2023-24 Types of Services Funded